-Your goal will be to reach internal API maturity, and eventually create internal or external business value out of your APIs.
+When planning your API strategy, your goal should be to reach internal API maturity (see my previous blog) and eventually create internal or external business value out of your APIs, monetise them.
 You'll be most successful, saving both time and money, if you approach your API design in the right way.

-To give you an idea of what that means, I will start off by breaking down the most common API design faux pas.
+To give you an idea of what that means, I start by breaking down the most common API design faux pas.

 So, how should you not build an API?